Small-Group 3-Day South Coast and Golden Circle Tour with Glacier Hiking & Ice Caving

 The next stop is the mighty and beautiful Gullfoss, meaning the Golden waterfall.

-After these sites, the minibus will bring you along the South Coast to explore two more waterfalls, the Skogafoss and Seljalandsfoss waterfalls.
-These attractions are breathtaking up close.
+After these sites, the minibus will bring you along the South Coast to your hotel in southeast Iceland.

 Hike atop a mighty glacier, explore an ice cave, and see the most diverse landscapes in Iceland on this three-day tour of the South Coast and Golden Circle.
 Check availability now by choosing a date.